 Hearings are the official record of a committee's proceedings on pending legislation or regarding national and international issues.
 They provide an opportunity for expert witnesses to present testimony and other information to members of Congress.

 Testimony from selected hearings 1997+ can be found in FDsys.

-Selected print hearings are located in the Government Information Center.
-To identify, check ProQuest Congressional or the UCSB Library catalog.
+Selected print hearings are located in the Government Information collection.
+To identify, check the UCSB Library catalog.
+The Library catalog also provides links to hearings available through FDsys.